29 March 2019

 WX (LOCH GARMAN) – County Wexford

-Due to Local Government Reform some County Councils merged.
-From 2014, the vehicle registration plate of “T” for Tipperary was introduced, due to the merger of Tipperary North County Council and Tipperary South County Council.
+Due to Local Government Reform, some County Councils merged.
+Since 2014, the vehicle registration plate of “T” for Tipperary was introduced, due to the merger of Tipperary North County Council and Tipperary South County Council.

 Limerick and Waterford also changed as their City and County Councils merged.
 Limerick went from having “L” and “LK” to just “L”.
 Waterford went from having “W” and “WD” to just “W”.

 In contrast, the situation in Northern Ireland is different.
 A registration can be transferred, plus registrations use more letters so are more open to matching dictionary words, or personal names.